AnonShell/agam-space/README.md

 ## Why I Built This

-After years of self-hosting, I got frustrated with E2EE options.
-Nextcloud's implementation has gaps.
-Most solutions tell you to "just encrypt the disk" - but that doesn't help if your server gets compromised or if you're the admin who can access everything.

-I wanted to share storage with family and friends without being able to read their files.
-Ente Photos proved this works great for photos.
+For a while now, I've wanted to offer file storage to family and friends on my homelab.
+But I was always hesitant - I didn't want the ability to access their files.
+Even if I wouldn't look, the fact that I _could_ bothered me.
+They knew it too, which made them hesitant to use it.

+Looking at self-hosted options, true E2EE is surprisingly limited.
+Nextcloud has E2EE but with known gaps.
+Most solutions rely on disk encryption, which only protects against physical theft - not server compromise or admin access.

+Ente Photos showed me this works great for photos - people can actually trust their homelab admin because the encryption makes it impossible to peek.
 I wanted the same for general files.

-With over a decade in software architecture and a strong interest in application security, I wanted to build a proper E2EE app while having fun exploring modern cryptographic patterns.
+With over a decade in software development and a strong interest in application security, I built what I was looking for - a proper zero-knowledge file storage system where the math guarantees privacy, not just trust.

 ## Features